KEY ANATOMICAL FACTS

 Skin and subcutaneous tissue

 The eyelid is primarily made of skin.
 It is the thinnest skin in the body and is less than 1 mm thick.
 Within the skin are a number of glands called sebaceous glands that secrete an oily substance called sebum.
 These glands are in larger numbers at the nasal aspect of the eyelid.
 If one were to trace back the skin of the upper and lower eyelid, it would be clearly evident that once it joins the forehead or the cheek, the texture of the skin changes and becomes a lot thicker.
-Furthermore, the texture of skin is also different at the various folds described above.
+The texture of skin is also different at the various folds described above.
 Below the skin is a layer of thin connective tissue called a subcutaneous tissue (sub = under, cutaneous = skin).

 Orbicularis oculi muscle

 The orbicularis oculi muscle plays an important part in the function of the eyelids and also in facial expressions.
 When it contracts and relaxes, the skin over the muscle tends to move as well.
-The orbicularis oculi muscle is attached to the skin through fibres tissues that form what is called the superficial musculoaponeurotic system.
+The orbicularis oculi muscle is attached to the skin through fibrous tissues that form what is called the superficial musculoaponeurotic system.

 Submuscular areolar tissue

-This is a loose connective tissue that lies beneath the orbicularis oculi muscle.
+Submuscular Areolar Tissue is a loose connective tissue that lies beneath the orbicularis oculi muscle.
 It can form an anatomical plane that divide the eyelid into a front (anterior) and back (posterior) portion.
-The fibres of the levator aponeurosis then passed through this plane in the upper eyelid.
-A small portion of these fibres contribute towards the development of the upper eyelid crease.
-Similarly, in the lower eyelid, the fibres of the orbitomalar ligament passed through this plane.
+The fibers of the levator aponeurosis pass through this plane in the upper eyelid.
+A small portion of these fibers contribute towards the development of the upper eyelid crease.
+Similarly, in the lower eyelid, the fibers of the orbitomalar ligament passed through this plane.
 If this anatomical plane were to be tracked towards the eyebrow area, the retro-orbicularis oculi fat will be traversed.
 If the plane were to be tracked towards the cheek, the sub-orbicularis oculi fat would be traversed.

-In order for the eyelids to maintain their shape and integrity.
+Dense fibrous tissue called tarsal plates help the eyelids maintain their shape and integrity.
 Each of these tarsi is around 1mm thick and 29 mm in length.
 There are 2 main types of tarsi – the superior tarsus and inferior tarsus.
 The superior tarsus is crescentic in shape and measures around 10mm vertically in its central aspect.
 It narrows outs as it traverses towards the nose and outer aspect of the eyelid.
 Its lower area is what forms the back of the eyelid that lies next to the conjunctiva of the eyeball.
-Similarly, the inferior tarsus lies in the lower eyelid, measures 3.5 – 5mm in height at its centre, and also lies in contact with the conjunctiva.
+Similarly, the inferior tarsus lies in the lower eyelid, measures 3.5 – 5mm in height at its center, and also lies in contact with the conjunctiva.
 Each of the tarsi are attached to the margin of the orbits through the medial and lateral palpebral ligament.
 Within the tarsal plates are 25 tiny glands called mebomian glands.
 These glands are as tall as the tarsus, and they open at a point just in front of the lid margin where the conjunctiva meets the skin (mucocutaneous junction).
 If one were to look closely, they lie behind a grey line on the margin of the eyelid.